 Track:

-For the complete ROI picture, see HR Knowledge Base: 10 Ways AllyMatter Transforms HR Teams.
+For the complete ROI picture, see 10 Ways AllyMatter Transforms HR Teams.

-- Time savings: Those five daily “Where is the X policy?” pings disappear, ~30 minutes back every day.
+- Time savings: The five daily “Where is the X policy?” pings disappear, returning roughly 30 minutes a day.

 - Faster decisions: A Texas manager checks the non-exempt overtime guide and fixes scheduling without DMing HR.